-point is that "wear" may be translated "kaburu" only if all the objects have a feature of being a "HAT".
+The precise definition may change depending on how the coordinate structure is represented.
+But the point is that "wear" may be translated "kaburu" only if all the objects have a feature of being a "HAT".

-A simple transfer algorithm, for example, may choose the target word when it finds the first applicable transfer rule for a source word: this algorithm may produce "boushi-to kutsu-wo kaburu" for the sentence (1a), which means that the semantic relation between "wear" and "shoes" is ignored.
-There may be another type of transfer algorithm which simply fails because it cannot provide two different target words to one identical source word.
+A simple transfer algorithm, for example, may choose the target word when it finds the first applicable transfer rule for a source word: this algorithm may produce "boushito kutsu-wo kaburu" for the sentence (1a), which means that the semantic relation between "wear" and "shoes" is ignored.

-The second type of the problem occurs when one of the coordinated objects triggers a complex transfer which is described in §3.
+The second type of problems occurs when one of the coordinated objects triggers a complex transfer which is described in §3.
 This type of problem can be seen in the following translation.